pfq/PFQ/README.md

 ------------

-PFQ is a functional networking framework designed for the Linux operating system that allows efficient packets capture/transmission, in-kernel functional processing and packets steering across sockets/end-points.
+PFQ is a functional networking framework designed for the Linux operating system that allows efficient packets capture/transmission (10G and beyond), in-kernel functional processing and packets steering across sockets/end-points.

 PFQ is highly optimized for multi-core architecture, as well as for network devices equipped with multiple hardware queues.
 It works with any network device driver and provides a script designed to obtain accelerated versions starting from their source codes.

 The framework enables the development of high-performance networking applications with different programming languages: C, C++11 and Haskell.
 In addition, a pure functional language designed for early stages applications is included: PFQ/lang.

 PFQ/lang is inspired by Haskell and allows for creation of small applications that run in kernel space, on top of network device drivers.
 Through PFQ/lang it is possible to create efficient bridges, port mirrors, simple firewalls, network balancers and so forth.

 The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11-14 and Haskell language, an implementation of PFQ/lang as eDSL for C++11-14 and Haskell, and a set of diagnostic tools.

 Features
 --------

+* Full lock-free architecture.
 * Preallocated pools of socket buffers.
 * Compliant with a plethora of network devices drivers.
-* Rx and Tx 10-Gbit line-rate (14,8Mpps), on-top-of Intel ixgbe vanilla drivers.
+* Rx and Tx line-rate on 10G links (14,8 Mpps), on-top-of Intel ixgbe _vanilla_ drivers.
 * Transparent support of kernel threads for asynchronous packets transmission.
-* Asynchronous transmission with active timestamp.
+* Asynchronous transmission with active timestamping.
 * Concurrent monitoring of multiple multi-threaded applications by means of groups of sockets.
 * Per-group packet steering through randomized hashing or deterministic classification.
 * Per-group Berkeley and VLAN filters.